coderefinery/installation/content/shell-and-git.md

   The default shell in some versions of macOS is Bash, and Bash is available in all versions, so **no need to install a shell**.

-  You access Bash from the terminal (found in `/Applications/Utilities`.
+  You access Bash from the terminal (found in `/Applications/Utilities`).
   See the Git installation [Carpentries video tutorial](https://carpentries.github.io/workshop-template/#shell-macos-video-tutorial) for an example on how to open the terminal.
   You may want to keep the terminal in your dock for this workshop.

-  To see if your default shell is Bash type `echo $SHELL` in the terminal and press the return key.
+  To see if your default shell is Bash, type `echo $SHELL` in the terminal and press the return key.
 If the message printed does not end with '/bash' then your default is something else and you can run Bash by typing `bash`.
 But also `zsh` will work